Ear Tube Insertion

-The doctor makes a very small hole in the eardrum using a scalpel or laser.
+The doctor makes a very small hole in the eardrum using a small scalpel.
 Next, the doctor uses a suction device to pull fluid out of the middle ear through this hole.
 Then the tube is placed into the hole.
 The entire procedure usually takes less than 15 minutes.
-The hole will heal on its own without stitches.
+The hole will usually heal on its own without stitches.

 After the procedure